WordPress Multisite vs Multiple Sites

+WordPress Multisite vs Multiple Sites – that is the question.
 Are you running a global business offering customized products to individual countries or regions?
 Do you have multiple brands catering to different customer needs and users?
 If the answer to these questions is yes, then multiple WordPress websites for your business makes practical sense.

-Multiple websites can help you customize your website content uniquely for a particular brand, product, or for geographical region.
+Multiple sites can help you customize your website content uniquely for a particular brand, product, or for geographical region.
 This enables your potential customers to access relevant content or post queries on the right website.

 However, managing multiple websites is not always a walk in a park.
 It has its share of challenges, such as:

 - Adding and managing users and user roles for all websites.

 - Taking regular data backups across multiple websites.

 - Applying regular updates to WordPress plugins/themes across the websites.